dustinpfister/blog_posts/_posts/js-copying-vs-referencing-objects-in-javascript.md

 console.log(obj.x); // 0;
 ```

-In many cases this is actual what I want, but some times I want to work with a copy.
-As such I need some kind of way to make a copy (or clone) of an object.
-Sometimes just a simple shallow clone of the object will work, other times I have an object with objects in it, and as such I will want to deep clone that object.
+In many cases this is actually what I want, but some times I want to work with a copy of an object so that I do not mutate the original source object, a typical task in functional programing.
+As such I need some kind of way to make a copy (or clone) of an object where it is not a reference but a whole new independent copy of that object with the same set of values.

+Sometimes just a simple shallow clone of the object will work, which out be the case with this very simple object example that does not have any nested objects, or references to other objects outside of it.

+Other times I have an object with objects in it, and as such I will want to deep clone that object.

 ## Copying objects, and the for in method of doing it.